-- 4. The ITSP is currently the largest funding programme under the ITF.
-It aims to support R&D projects undertaken by local research institutions (lead applicants).
-At present, these institutions include - (a) local universities engaged in R&D on technology and designated as local public research institutions; - (b) five R&D Centres set up by the Government, namely the Hong Kong Automotive Parts and Accessory Systems R&D Centre, the Hong Kong Applied Science and Technology Research Institute (designated as the R&D Centre for Information and Communications Technologies), the Hong Kong Research Institute of Textiles and Apparel, the Logistics and Supply Chain MultiTech R&D Centre, and the Nano and Advanced Materials Institute; and - (c) other designated local public research institutions, including self-financing degree-awarding institutions registered under the Post-Secondary Colleges Ordinance (Cap.
+- 4. The ITSP is currently the largest research funding programme under the ITF.
+It aims to support R&D projects undertaken by local research institutions (i.e. the lead applicants).
+At present, these institutions include - (a) five R&D Centres set up by the Government, namely the Hong Kong Automotive Parts and Accessory Systems R&D Centre, the Hong Kong Applied Science and Technology Research Institute (designated as the R&D Centre for Information and Communications Technologies), the Hong Kong Research Institute of Textiles and Apparel, the Logistics and Supply Chain MultiTech R&D Centre, and the Nano and Advanced Materials Institute; - (b) eight universities funded by the UGC and designated as local public research institutions; and - (c) other designated local public research institutions, including self-financing degree-awarding institutions registered under the Post-Secondary Colleges Ordinance (Cap.
 320), the Hong Kong Productivity Council (HKPC), the Vocational Training Council (VTC), the Clothing Industry Training Authority (CITA) and the Hong Kong Institute of Biotechnology (HKIB). - 5.
-Under the ITSP, there are two types of projects - - (a) platform projects, which are intended for the benefit of the industry collectively or certain sectors of it.
+Under the ITSP, there are two types of projects - - (a) platform projects, which are intended for the benefit of the industry as a whole or its certain sectors.
 They require industry contribution of at least 10% of the project cost from at least one private company; and

-(b) seed projects, which are in general more exploratory and forward-looking in nature, and as such may have a less immediate potential for commercialisation or realisation than platform projects.
-Industry sponsorship is not a mandatory requirement for seed projects.
+(b) seed projects, which are in general more exploratory and forward-looking in nature, and as such may have less immediate potential for commercialisation or realisation than platform projects.
+Industry sponsorship is not a mandatory requirement.